Thermal Properties of 1847 WISE-observed Asteroids: Conclusions and Future Prospects

-Of the 2,551 asteroids we thermophysically modeled, 71\% use shape models derived by \citet{Durech18b}, \citet{Durech19}, or \citet{Durech20}, which take advantage of using incidental sparse photometry from survey telescopes such as the Asteroid Terrestrial-impact Last Alert System \citep[ATLAS;][]{Tonry18} instead of having to conduct time-intensive targeted campaigns to obtain dense optical lightcurves for individual asteroids.
+Of the 2551 asteroids we thermophysically modeled, 71\% use shape models derived by \citet{Durech18b,Durech19, Durech20}, which take advantage of using incidental sparse photometry from survey telescopes such as the Asteroid Terrestrial-impact Last Alert System \citep[ATLAS;][]{Tonry18} instead of having to conduct time-intensive targeted campaigns to obtain dense optical lightcurves for individual asteroids.
 We can anticipate similar success with the large volume of data expected from upcoming all-sky surveys, such as the Vera Rubin Observatory Legacy Survey of Space and Time \citep[LSST;][]{lsst}.
 LSST is a ground-based survey with full science operations planned by 2023.
-Its field-of-view covers nearly 10 square degrees of sky.
-It will cover the entire visible sky twice a week by taking nearly a thousand 30-second observations each night.
-With a light-gathering power equivalent to that of a 6.7-m diameter primary mirror, its limiting magnitude will eclipse those of current all-sky surveys such as the 0.5-m telescopes used by ATLAS and the 1.8-m Pan-STARRS1 telescope \citep{panstarrs}.
-The photometric data gathered by all-sky surveys will be bolstered by the European Space Agency mission Gaia\footnote{\url{https://www.cosmos.esa.int/web/gaia}} \citep{Gaia16}, which was launched in December 2013 with the goal of obtaining accurate astrometry and photometry for more than a billion stars.
+Its field of view covers nearly 10 square degrees of sky.
+It will cover the entire visible sky twice a week by taking nearly a thousand 30 s observations each night.
+With a light-gathering power equivalent to that of a 6.7 m diameter primary mirror, its limiting magnitude will eclipse those of current all-sky surveys such as the 0.5 m telescopes used by ATLAS and the 1.8 m Panoramic Survey Telescope and Rapid Response System (Pan-STARRS1) telescope \citep{panstarrs}.
+The photometric data gathered by all-sky surveys will be bolstered by the European Space Agency mission Gaia\footnote{\url{https://www.cosmos.esa.int/web/gaia}} \citep{Gaia16}, which was launched in 2013 December with the goal of obtaining accurate astrometry and photometry for more than a billion stars.
 By scanning the entire sky, Gaia will also incidentally observe thousands of asteroids.
-Gaia Data Release 2 \citep[DR2][]{Gaia18} contained astrometric and photometric data for around 14,000 asteroids.
+DR2 \citep{Gaia18} contained astrometric and photometric data for around 14,000 asteroids.
 Although the number of measurements per individual asteroids was small, DR2 has already enabled derivations of hundreds of new shape models \citep{Durech19}.
-We can expect a greater number of more accurate shape models with the upcoming Gaia DR3 catalog, which is anticipated to become available in the first half of 2022.
+We can expect a greater number of more accurate shape models with the upcoming Gaia DR3 catalog, which is anticipated to become available on 2022 June 13.